openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

           * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 An array of the claim name values that lists them in the order they should be displayed by the Wallet.

-It is recommended to define an `@context` value to communicate additional information such as which claims are mandatory-to-be-issued, type of claim value (i.e., string, number, etc.), display properties of a credential and the order of the claim values when displayed as in (#vc-jwt).
+It is recommended to define an `@context` value to communicate additional information such as which claims are mandatory-to-be-issued, type of claim value (i.e., string, number, etc.), display properties of a Credential and the order of the claim values when displayed as in (#vc-jwt).

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `ldp_vc`: